-Reaper Feed visited Northern Ireland last year and hung out with former IRA and Loyalist commanders to explore the conflict in depth.
-You can read about those experiences here.
-But the Adidas tracksuit wearing gunmen in footage provide a fascinating insight into the niche supply lines that existed in the Troubles in Northern Ireland.
+Reaper Feed visited Northern Ireland last year and hung out with former IRA and Loyalist commanders to explore the conflict in-depth, but the Adidas tracksuit wearing gunmen in footage provides a fascinating insight into the niche supply lines that existed in the Troubles in Northern Ireland.
 Let’s take a look at how the weapons came into Ireland and where the tracksuits came from.

 Where does an IRA Gunman go shopping for an Adidas tracksuit?

 Unsurprisingly, the Adidas tracksuit modelled by the IRA militants in the video were likely not bought in the conventional way.
 Instead, they can more than likely trace their origins back to one of the many truck robberies that occurred during the 1990s.

 During the 1990s, the hijacking of trucks carrying cargo between the Republic of Ireland and Northern Ireland was happening at least once a month.
 It was common for IRA militants to dress a local gardai police officers to pull trucks over being pulling out automatic weapons and carrying out a robbery.